Jona-Zwetsloot/Somtoday-Mod/README.md

 <br>

 Userscript:
-1. Install an userscriptmanager (<a href="https://tampermonkey.net/">Tampermonkey</a> - alle browsers, <a href="https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/">Greasemonkey</a> - Firefox, <a href="https://apps.apple.com/us/app/userscripts/id1463298887">Userscripts</a> - Safari)
+1. Install an userscriptmanager (<a href="https://tampermonkey.net/">Tampermonkey</a> - all browsers, <a href="https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/">Greasemonkey</a> - Firefox, <a href="https://apps.apple.com/us/app/userscripts/id1463298887">Userscripts</a> - Safari)
 2. Add <a href="https://github.com/Jona-Zwetsloot/Somtoday-Mod/blob/main/Userscript/SomtodayMod.user.js">this userscript</a> to the userscript manager
 <br>